KanishaLiyanage/bank-customers-leaving-rate-analysis-ANN/README.md

-An Aritifial Neural Network Approach for Analyze the Leaving of Customers from A Bank
+Analysis of Leaving of Customers from A Bank